microsoft/code-with-engineering-playbook/ml-fundamentals/README.md

 # Machine Learning fundamentals at CSE

 This guideline documents the Machine Learning (ML) practices in CSE.
-CSE works with customers on developing and productizing ML models while emphasizing engineering and research best practices throughout the project's life cycle.
+CSE works with customers on developing ML models and putting them in production, while emphasizing engineering and research best practices throughout the project's life cycle.

 ## Goals